 In 2016, Canada is reported to export 45,000 tons of maple products worth a total of $ 360 million, many of which were produced in Montreal.
 The report shows that 71 percent of the global maple production is produced in Quebec.
 Therefore, Montreal is the largest maple maker in the world.

 History has made it known that the first people to start producing maple syrup in Montreal were the natives of North America, and later the European settlers who adopted the custom and invented new methods of producing the syrup.
-Now, you can find quality maple syrup in every neighborhood supermarket or restaurant in Montreal.
+Now, you can find quality maple syrup in every neighbourhood supermarket or restaurant in Montreal.
 Maple application is not limited to syrup – it is being used in several other products listed below.

 A great classic of the sugar shack, maple taffy is obtained by boiling maple syrup.
 Taffy in the snow is maple sap boiled on a stick that you dip in snow or ice.
 The only way to experience this is in a sugar shack, where they collect the sap in the spring.
 A visit to the sugar shack would not be complete without this moment when you pour the hot taffy on a bed of snow to cool it, before wrapping it around a wooden stick to enjoy it!
 In cooking, it is also found in the preparation of certain desserts such as meringues or meat dishes.